Laragear/WebAuthn/README.md

 ### Userless/One-touch/Typeless Login

-This enables one click/tap login, without the need to specify the user credentials (like the email) beforehand.
+When asking to create a credential, the server will tell the authenticator to _prefer_ resident keys, which saves the "Username ID" of the credential inside itself.
+This is what enables one click/tap login, without the need to specify the user credentials (like the email) beforehand.

-For this to work, the device has to save the "username id" inside itself.
-Some authenticators _may_ save it regardless, others may be not compatible.
-To make this mandatory when creating the WebAuthn Credential, use the `userless()` method of the `AttestationRequest` form request.
+If you want this to be mandatory, use the `userless()` method of the `AttestationRequest` form request.

 ```php
 // app\Http\Controllers\WebAuthn\WebAuthnRegisterController.php